 Austin Job Market

-Austin is consistently named as the best city for jobs by Forbes.
+Austin is consistently named the best city for jobs by Forbes.
 As expected from the regular growth over the last few decades, Austin has a strong roster of large employers.
 The world-famous Apple technology company provides about 7,000 jobs in the city.
 Situated in multiple facilities, job types include customer service, manufacturing, and computer programming.
 The company already plans to expand to as many as 15,000 employees in the area in the next few years with their 640,000 sqft of office space estimated to a total of $279 million.
 The new building is expected to be completed by February 2025.

 Dell Technologies is another firm in the city producing computers and other equipment.
 They have about 13,000 people working in the community.
 Meanwhile, IBM has an estimated 6,000 people operating in the region.
 The IBM facility in Austin is focused on research into software development, artificial intelligence, and cloud-computing systems.
 Other area tech companies include Samsung, Applied Materials, and General Motors.